darklab8/fl-darkstat/README.md

 P.S.
 The tool uses lazy filesystem approach by grabbing first file with matching name.
 I did not use full paths.
 So don't have folder "DATA2" duplicating all files in same FreelancerDiscovery folder

+## Docker usage

+- [Docker releases](https://hub.docker.com/r/darkwind8/darkstat) are available too. tag `production` is latest stable and running in prod.
+- Configuration for its running check in terraform infra code of [module darkstat](./tf/modules/darkstat)
+  - you need to point at least volume -v /data:/path_to_frelancer_folder
+  - and point required environment variables [as described there](./tf/modules/darkstat/variables.tf)

 # Acknowledments